python/cpython/Doc/library/asyncio-task.rst

    The function will wait until the future is actually cancelled, so the total wait time may exceed the *timeout*.

-   If the wait is cancelled, the future *fut* is also cancelled.
+   If the wait is cancelled, the future *aw* is also cancelled.

    The *loop* argument is deprecated and scheduled for removal in Python 4.0.